Character page for the Killing Eve series.

 - Troll: Villanelle takes pride in getting under peoples skin as much in her ability to charm and win them over.

-- The Unfettered: Villanelle is completely unfazed by any block in her way, including being stabbed in the stomach, surrounded by arm guards, and nearly killed will ever stop her.
+- The Unfettered: Villanelle is completely unfazed by any block in her way, including being stabbed in the stomach, surrounded by armed guards, and nearly being killed.
+None of that will ever stop her.
 She doesnt abide by any rules of society or any moral principle.
 She merely sees them as an interesting hurdle to ignore and something to actively subvert for no deeper reason that she sees herself as someone with no limits.

 - Villainesses Want Heroes: So far, both of her major crushes on the show are generally moral, innocent older women (Anna and Eve).